OsaPL/Versus-Brawl/README.md

 - Ability to modify many parameters, for characters, gamemodes and maps.
 - Warmup before the game start (with preloading for smoother gameplay)
 - Easy to extend with new gamemodes (with even more options coming)
-- Pickup wacky powerups and be able to add your own with only few lines of code (👻need to create a better template for external use and add some documentation)
+- Pickup wacky powerups and be able to add your own with only few lines of code
-- SuperEasy<sup>TM</sup> to extend with new races (👻mostly true, but there are still few hardcoded places)
+- SuperEasy<sup>TM</sup> to extend with new characters (see `janner-addon` in `ExampleAddons` folder)
-- Randomized character apperance (👻almost completely done, missing some variants, colors look whack sometimes)
+- Randomized character apperance
 - Custom weapons and ability to carry big weapons on your back
-- NPC opponents support (this will rely on map maker to implement detailed paths)
+- NPC opponents support (support varies on map/gamemode)

 # FAQ